Amusement park planned in Pakistan town where bin Laden lived

-PESHAWAR, Pakistan Pakistan plans to build a $30 million (19 million pounds) amusement park and outdoor activity centre on the edge of the north-western town of Abbottabad, where U.S. special forces killed Osama bin Laden, an official said on Monday.

-The private venture in the foothills of the Himalayas will include a zoo, water sports, a mini-golf course, rock climbing and paragliding, said Jamaluddin Khan, the provincial secretary of tourism.
+The private venture in the foothills of the Himalayas will include a zoo, water sports, a mini-golf course, rock climbing and paragliding, said Jamaluddin Khan, the deputy provincial minister for tourism.

 "The project will take five years to complete," he told Reuters.